geektechniquestudios/FakeEventViewer/README.md

 4. Observe the fields labeled "Target" and "Start in".
 They should have contents along the lines of `"C:\Program Files (x86)\Event Viewer\EventViewer.exe"` and `"C:\Program Files (x86)\Event Viewer"` respectively.
 You will copy and paste these.

 5. Find the shortcut launcher for the real Event Viewer.
 You should be able to do this by simply searching for "event viewer" from your start menu, right-clicking on it, and clicking "open file location".
-Optionally, you can find event viewer in `Start -> all programs -> administrative tools -> Event Viwer`.
+Optionally, you can find event viewer in `Start -> all programs -> administrative tools -> Event Viewer`.

 6. Right click on the shortcut Event Viewer that pops up, and select properties.